frankframework/frank-manual/docs/source/helloIbis.rst

 We implemented a simple adapter.
 It has a receiver that allows us to trigger it.
 We have a pipeline with a single pipe that outputs a fixed message.
-In the next section, :ref:`hellohelloTestPipeline`, we will see our adapter in action.
+In the next section, :ref:`helloTestPipeline`, we will see our adapter in action.